logto-io/rfcs/draft/0004-user-sign-in-experience.md

 `POST /api/experience/submit`

-The `submit` API is used to submit the user's interaction session to the Logto.
-The user must provide a valid interaction session to authenticate and access the platform resources.
+The `submit` API is used to submit the user's interaction to the Logto.
+The user must provide a valid interaction to authenticate and access the platform resources.

-If any new profile or MFA settings are updated during the interaction session, the user must submit the interaction session to save the changes.
+If any new profile or MFA settings are updated during the interaction, the user must submit the interaction to save the changes.

 #### Get interaction status